 Contact Medicaid to see if the person you are caring for qualifies for an in-home care assistance program such as the Cash and Counseling program.
+This is a specific type of Medicaid program available in many states that provides funds for the elderly to receive care in their own home and choose their own care provider, such as a relative.
+It is also known as "consumer directed care."

 Check to see if the person requiring care has long-term care insurance; if so, the money for in-home care that is typically provided by the insurance provider may be used to pay you as the personal caregiver.